Eduardo-Malhao/API_REST_Soccer/README.md

 This Football Match Management Back-End offers an organized structure, powerful features, and data access security.
 Be sure to review the Front-End documentation for complete information on using the application as a whole.

 For any questions or issues, please feel free to contact the development team.
-Thank you for choosing our Football Match Management application!
+Thank you for choosing our Soccer Match Management application!

 🧑‍💻 Development Team
 Eduardo Malhao - https://www.linkedin.com/in/eduardo-malhao/